 - Bachelor Certificate

 Include all application documents in one single PDF-document and send the document via e-mail.
 Follow precisely the following steps to successfully send your final application PDF-document.
 Read more about minimum requirements and required documents in our wiki:

 - Use the following email address to send your application document.
 Use it only for your application document: email@example.com

 - Send one single pdf document that includes all your required documents 1-12.

-- Only use the following filename for your application PDF-document: Final_IAS_Application_YourFullname_YourBW-number.pdf
+- Only use the following filename and fill in the placeholders without blanks for your application PDF-document: YourBW-number_YourFullname_Final_IAS_Application.pdf

 - Use the order of documents in your pdf as presented here 1.-12 when compiling the document